Last updated: 9 September 2020

 UK ranking: #4

 ScottishPower is one of the big six energy suppliers in the UK.
-It is part of the Iberdrola Group, a Spanish utility company which is also one of the world’s biggest suppliers of wind power.
+It’s part of the Iberdrola Group, a Spanish utility company which is also one of the world’s biggest suppliers of wind power.
+The company is also one of the UK’s six distribution network operators (DNO), responsible for the actual delivery of electricity to homes and businesses in southern Scotland, North Wales, Cheshire, and Merseyside.

 Other services provided by ScottishPower draw on collaboration with other major companies, including: